Hong Kong Exchanges and Clearing: Securities market

 Reports of securities trading in Hong Kong date back to the mid-19th century.
 However, the first formal market, the Association of Stockbrokers in Hong Kong, was not established until 1891.
 The Association was renamed the Hong Kong Stock Exchange in 1914.

 A second exchange, the Hong Kong Stockbrokers' Association was incorporated in 1921.
 The two exchanges merged to form the Hong Kong Stock Exchange in 1947 and re-establish the stock market after the Second World War.

-Rapid growth of the Hong Kong economy led to the establishment of three other exchanges - the Far East Exchange in 1969; the Kam Ngan Stock Exchange in 1971; and the Kowloon Stock Exchange in 1972.
+Rapid growth of the Hong Kong economy led to the establishment of three other exchanges – the Far East Exchange in 1969; the Kam Ngan Stock Exchange in 1971; and the Kowloon Stock Exchange in 1972.

 Pressure to strengthen market regulation and to unify the four exchanges led to the incorporation of SEHK, the Stock Exchange of Hong Kong Limited in 1980.
 The four exchanges ceased business on 27 March 1986 and the new exchange commenced trading through a computer-assisted system on 2 April 1986.
 Prior to the completion of the merger with HKFE in March 2000, the unified stock exchange had 570 participant organisations.

 Hong Kong Securities Clearing Company Limited was incorporated in 1989.
 It created CCASS, the central clearing and settlement system, which started operating in 1992 and became the central counterparty for all CCASS participants.
-The clearing operation is based on the immobilisation of share certificates in a central depository.
-Share settlement is on a continuous net settlement basis by electronic book entry to participants' stock accounts in CCASS.
-Transactions between CCASS participants are settled on T+2, the second trading day following the transaction.

-The company also offers nominee service.

 Penny stocks fiasco

 In April 2002, HKEX launched a study to consider the delisting of "penny stocks" to improve market efficiency.
 Its 25 July 2002 proposal to cancel listings of companies trading below HK$0.50 for 30 straight days hit penny stocks hard.
 Seventeen companies' shares lost more than 30 per cent of their value, and about HK$6 billion in market capitalisation was wiped off 105 listed companies.
-Activist David Webb said that HKEX's desire to delist stemmed from these companies generating very little revenue for the exchange but taking up a disproportionate amount of staff resources.
+Activist investor David Webb said that HKEX's desire to delist stemmed from these companies generating very little revenue for the exchange but taking up a disproportionate amount of staff resources.
 Webb decried the conflict of interest between its role as operator and regulator, and called on the regulatory role to be passed to the SFC.

 On 10 September 2002, a government report was released which found HKEX Chief Executive Kwong Ki-chi guilty of administrative mistakes and said he "should be held responsible on behalf of the HKEX for any major policy shortcomings in the preparation and release of the consultation paper".